 A. Starting Point: North Beach

-Park your car anywhere near the vicinity of Stockton and Chestnut Streets.
+Park your car anywhere near Stockton and Chestnut Streets, and do not leave valuables behind.

 Don’t forget to glance towards the bay as “The Rock” (Alcatraz) will be visible from this vantage point.

-Our start point is located in the North Beach district of San Francisco or commonly called “Little Italy,” coined after the countless Italian migrants that settled in the area from the mid-1800s.
+Our start point is located in the North Beach district of San Francisco, commonly called “Little Italy.”

 Italians from Genoa, Liguria, Sicily, and Tuscany gravitated to this area because the climate and topography resembled their hometowns.